How to Write a Literature Review

 - Main body

-You should categorize your main body section on the basis of the length of the literature review.
+You should categorize your main body section based on the length of the literature review.
 The researcher can categorize the main body section of the literature review into subheadings.
 You need to follow the four basic steps for writing the main body of literature review these are:

 (a) Summarise and synthesize: Here, you need to introduce new points from different sources and then you need to integrate them.